aiven/devportal/docs/products/cassandra/howto/disable-cross-cluster-replication.rst

    .. warning::

       As soon as you split the cluster, the two services constituting the CCR pair become independent.
-It's not possible to recreate the CCR pair with the same service as a replica.
-You can select any other Aiven for Cassandra service for that purpose.
+It's not possible to recreate the CCR pair connecting back to the same service.
+To enable CCR on your service again, you can create a new service and CCR-connect it to your existing service.

 4. When in the **Warning** popup, make sure you understand the impact and select **Split cluster**.

 .. topic:: Result

-   You service no longer has a cross-cluster replica.
+   You service no longer replicates to the other service since the services have been disconnected.

 Delete a service
 ''''''''''''''''

-To disable CCR on your service, delete the replica service that is connected to your services for CCR purposes.
+To disable CCR on your service, delete the service that is connected to your services for CCR purposes.

 1. Log in to the `Aiven console <https://console.aiven.io/>`_.
 2. From the **Current services** view, select an Aiven for Apache Cassandra service on which you'd like to enable CCR.
-3. In the **Overview** tab of the service's page, navigate to the **Cross Cluster Replication** section and select the name of the replica service provided in the CCR description, which is supposed to take you to the replica service's page.
+3. In the **Overview** tab of the service's page, navigate to the **Cross Cluster Replication** section and select the name of the service provided in the CCR description, which is supposed to take you to the service's page.
-4. In the **Overview** tab of the replica service, select **Delete service** from the top right corner.
+4. In the **Overview** tab of the service, select **Delete service** from the top right corner.

    .. warning::

-      As soon as you delete the replica service, CCR gets disabled for your service that is now connected to the replica service for CCR purposes.
+      As soon as you delete the service where your data has been replicated, CCR gets disabled and your data is no longer replicated between regions.

 5. When in the **Delete confirmation** popup, make sure you understand the impact, copy-paste the service name, and select **Delete**.

 .. topic:: Result

-   You've disable CCR on your service, which no longer has a cross-cluster replica since the replica service has been deleted.
+   You've disabled CCR on your service by deleting the service used as a sink for replicated data.

 Disable CCR with CLI
 --------------------